-Hardened concrete is concrete that must be sufficiently strong to withstand the structural and service applied loads and it must be durable enough for the environmental risk for which it is designed.
+Hardened concrete is concrete that must be sufficiently strong to withstand the structural and service applied loads, it must be durable enough for the environmental risk for which it is designed.

 It is the strongest and durable construction material.

 Characteristic strength, drying shrinkage, modulus of elasticity, permeability, and resistance to chemical attack are the rigid and time-dependent properties of concrete that can affect structural performance.

 The strength of concrete is defined as the maximum stress it can withstand or the maximum it can yield.